Installation and set up of Bank Plugins

 Features

-Go into Sage System Administration > Features > Right click on the features screen and add new feature.
+Go into Sage System Administration > Features > and right click on the features screen and ‘Add New Feature’.

 This is now fully set up as a Feature in System Admin.
 Next, open Sage to create the new report as an option in the menu.